-Approved area studies and criteria developed by the Office of the Architect for the University shall be incorporated into building and site design.
-Sustainable site practices such as pervious pavement, vegetated roofs and low impact design stormwater management are encouraged.
-Efficient and safe vehicular, pedestrian and service access shall be achieved with pedestrian safety having priority.
-Provide for emergency access for fire, ambulance, police, and service vehicles, including access for policing the building perimeter and pedestrian paths.
-See 1.4.3 Security.
+Incorporate recommendations from approved area studies and other criteria developed by the Office of the Architect of the University (OAU) in site design.
+The University encourages the use of sustainable site practices such as permeable surfaces, native biodiverse plantings, vegetated roofs, and low impact stormwater management when possible.
+Design shall promote efficient and safe pedestrian, vehicular, and service access, with pedestrian safety taking priority.
+Provide for emergency access for fire, ambulance, police and service vehicles.
+Coordinate with sections 1.4.3 Security, Chapter 3 Sitework and Chapter 8 Green Building Standards.

-No building roof and sky silhouette in the Central Grounds area, the UVA Health area, or readily visible on a line of sight with the Rotunda, shall rise higher than the visual spring line of the Rotunda dome (elevation 631.75 feet above sea level).
+No building silhouette in the Central Grounds area, UVA Health area, or readily visible on a line of sight with the Rotunda, shall rise higher than the visual spring line of the Rotunda dome (elevation 631.75 feet above sea level).